Sanctions to Blame: Global Climate Models Stop Working Without Data from Russia

 Today, there is not a single joint international project in the Arctic with the participation of universities or scientific organizations from Russia

-Olga Shaduyko, Director of the Center for International Cooperation at TSU
+Olga Shaduyko, Director of the Center for International Cooperation of TSU

 She explained that 21 of the 95 ground stations of the INTERACT project are located in Russia.
-Against the backdrop of sanctions, Western scientists do not receive data from the Russian side.
+Against the background of sanctions, Western scientists do not receive data from the Russian side.

 In fact, INTERACT is doing useless work.
-Their unreliable conclusions are used by specialists from the World Meteorological Organization, the International Council for Science, and other departments.
-Climatologists from Denmark, Finland, Great Britain, and the USA involved in INTERACT emphasized that the international scientific community should create monitoring programs that are representative of the entire Arctic, and this is impossible without data exchange with all countries, including Russia.
+Their unreliable conclusions are used by specialists from the World Meteorological Organization, the International Council for Science and other departments.
+Climatologists from Denmark, Finland, Great Britain and the USA, involved in INTERACT, emphasized that the international scientific community should create monitoring programs that are representative of the entire Arctic, and this cannot be done without exchanging data with all countries, including Russia.

 Roscosmos receives information about the situation in the Arctic from the new Arktika-M No. 2 hydrometeorological satellite, launched into space in mid-December 2023.